 Benazir Bhutto was born in Karachi, Dominion of Pakistan on 21 June 1953 to Begum Nusrat Ispahani and Zulfikar Ali Bhutto of a prominent Muslim family of Larkana.
 She attended the Lady Jennings Nursery School and Convent of Jesus and Mary in Karachi.[5]
 After two years of schooling at the Rawalpindi Presentation Convent, she was sent to the Jesus and Mary Convent at Murree.
 She passed her O-level examinations at the age of 15.[6]
 She then went on to complete her A-Levels at the Karachi Grammar School.

-United States.
+After completing her early education in Pakistan, she pursued her higher education in the United States.
 From 1969 to 1973 she attended Radcliffe College at Harvard University, where she obtained a Bachelor of Arts degree with cum laude honors comparative government.[7]
 She was also elected to Phi Beta Kappa.[6]
 Bhutto would later call her time at Harvard "four of the happiest years of my life" and said it formed "the very basis of her belief in democracy".
 Later in 1995 as Prime Minister, she would arrange a gift from the Pakistani government to Harvard Law School.[8]
 On June 2006, she received an Honorary LL.D degree from the University of Toronto.[9]

 The next phase of her education took place in the United Kingdom.
 Between 1973 and 1977 Bhutto studied Philosophy, Politics, and Economics at Lady Margaret Hall, Oxford, during which time she completed additional courses in International Law and Diplomacy.[10]
 After LMH she attend St Catherine's College, Oxford[11] and in December 1976 she was elected president of the Oxford Union, becoming the first Asian woman to head the prestigious debating society.[6]